Commitment to the protection and security of personal information, including genetic information is of paramount importance to us.

-Information given by Users: this includes information that we may ask Users to provide from time to time for research processes, quality control and to improve the Service.
+This includes information that we may ask Users to provide from time to time for research processes, quality control and to improve the Service.
 For example, we may collect such information through direct correspondence, surveys, other activities through the Mobile App, Capsule or the website etc.

 The lawful basis for processing users’ personal data

-We share your personal data with our subsidiaries, parent companies and other affiliates, our subcontractors, service providers, representatives and agents that provide services to us or act for or on our behalf (“Related Parties”).
-Personal data is shared with Related Parties only for the purpose of delivering the Service to Users, maintaining and improving the Service and related purposes.
+Examples of cases where personal data may be shared with Related Parties (subsidiaries, parent companies and other affiliates, our subcontractors, service providers, representatives and agents that provide services to us or act for or on our behalf)

-We also reserve the right to disclose and transfer your personal data to other entities in connection with the sale or transfer of our business or those business activities relating to the Service.
+We also reserve the right to disclose and transfer personal data to other entities in connection with the sale or transfer of our business or those business activities relating to the Service.
 We will ensure that such acquirer will continue to process the personal data in accordance with this Policy (as it may be updated from time to time).

 Other circumstances in which your personal data may be used or disclosed include the following:

-We will fully co-operate with regulators, law enforcement agencies and other authorities to identify anyone who uses our products, service or software for illegal activities.
+- We will fully co-operate with regulators, law enforcement agencies and other authorities to identify anyone who uses our products, service or software for illegal activities.
 We reserve the right to report to regulators and law enforcement agencies any activities that are believed to be unlawful.